 The benefits of running are pretty amazing.
 You’ve never been a huge fan of running?
-You should read this article and face the truth: Running is a all-rounder for your good health.
+You should read this article and face the truth: Running is an all-rounder for your good health.
 These running benefits are about to change your mind.
-Lace up your running shoes and stalk taking advantage of the benefits running brings into your life.
+Lace-up your running shoes and stalk taking advantage of the benefits running brings into your life.

 Running benefits: Why you should start today

 Running is the king of cardio.
 Running even five to 10 minutes a day, at slow speeds (how does a nice 12-minute mile sound to you?) is associated with a drastically reduced risk of dying from cardiovascular disease, according to a landmark study in the Journal of the American College of Cardiology.
 Compared with never-runners, regular runners have half the chance of dying from heart disease.
 Every time you run, you decrease your resting heart rate, so your heart doesn’t need to work as hard.

 I started running to lose weight which worked pretty amazing.
 The running benefits when it comes to burn calories are incredible.
 Running requires a lot of fuel (aka calories).
 In fact, the average 150-pound person will burn about 12.2 calories per minute running a 10-minute mile.
 And that’s on flat terrain, we haven’t discussed hills yet.
 Head outside where wind and hills up your effort and you can expect to burn even more.